1 You don’t have to be a special breed of dog to do something special with your life. Anyone can do something extraordinary if they have a game plan, do the work and stick with it. We are all born to do great things. Most people totally underestimate themselves and sell themselves short.

 # 2 In baseball, as well as in life, you have to play the entire game, from start to finish.
 Building a successful business of any type takes time and hard work.
 Anyone can start a business, but you have to “finish the game” if you want to succeed and make it big.
 You can’t just play one inning and expect to succeed.
 Most people in the world are very short-sighted.
 They lack patience and vision.
 In most cases, it takes years, even decades to build a successful business.

 # 3 I’m gonna get at one thing and do it good.
 Focus.
 Don’t try and do too many things at once.
 It’s better to do one thing really well than try to do ten different things half ass.
 When it comes to building your network marketing business, pick one marketing and business building strategy and focus on it exclusively.
-Don’t try to build two companies at once.
+Don’t try to build multiple companies at once.

 # 4 By my late 20s, I had quit dreaming.
 Most people are good dreamers as kids, but they stop dreaming once they become an adult.
 Most people have “settled” for their lot in life and they just take life as it comes.
 Most successful people are “dreamers” who come up with a plan and work their butt off.